 If you answered “Yes” to the question relating to having a physical or mental condition or disorder that could affect your ability to practise social work or social service work in a safe manner, you must include an explanation regarding the ways in which your physical or mental condition or disorder could affect your ability to practise in a safe manner.

 FAQs with further information about this requirement are now available on the College website.

 Individuals Applying for Registration Both as a Registered Social Worker and a Registered Social Service Worker

-If you wish to apply for registration in both the social work category and the social service work category, you must complete two separate application forms and, if applicable, two supplemental forms, and submit two application fees.
+If you wish to apply for registration in both the social work category and the social service work category, you must complete two applications and, submit two application fees.
 Only one registration fee is required.
-The College will assign only one reference number for both applications.

-Members are eligible to vote in only one membership category.
-Indicate on both application forms the one membership category in which you prefer to vote if you are issued certificates of registration in both the social work and social service work categories.
+Please note: Members are eligible to vote in only one membership category as part of the College’s Council election process.
+During a Council election, you may be asked to specify which membership category you prefer to vote if you are issued certificates of registration in both the social work and social service work categories.

 The College membership year is January 1 to December 31.

 Application and Registration Fees